tommywuhaojie/VGO_Node.js_Server/README.md

 ###Instance Chat Message

-* To Send a private message to specific online client (every sent/received private message will be saved in server's database):
+* To send a private message to specific online client (every sent/received private message will be saved in server's database):
 ```
 socket.emit("private message", jsonObj);
 jsonObj format: